sumotoy/TFT_ILI9163C/README.md

 ***
 <b>RED PCB with Yellow Pin</b> (from Gen 2016)<br>
 This is pretty similar to the display above but a bit smaller, however has different settings and offset is different.
 The Backlight led need a bigger resistor and cannot be connected directly at 5V.<br>
+This display it's fully supported from version 1.0p6 but not under this version!<br>
 Rest of te connections are exact the same of the display above.<br>
 Logic Levels are 3V3!<br>
 ![RedPCB2_](https://github.com/sumotoy/TFT_ILI9163C/blob/Docs/images/yell.JPG)